grahamedgecombe/arc/README.markdown

 `./run/virtualbox.sh` to launch QEMU, Bochs or VirtualBox respectively.

 To use these scripts you must create a [GNU GRUB][grub] disk image.
-Due to the licenses used by Arc and GRUB, this image cannot be distributed with the Arc code.
+Due to the licenses used by Arc and GRUB (GPL and ISC respectively) I do not believe that this image can be distributed with the Arc code.

 ### Generating `disk.img.lzma`